matushorvath/shadow-kvm/Notes.md

    - filter out missing display name, serial number or adapter when generating config
    - add installation and usage to README.md
    - about box, with link to page, licenses
+   - check installer behavior when the application is running already

 - useful
    - investigate unit tests in C#
    - start application on login
+   - ask start the application after installation
    - real configuration UI
       - show which display is which in case they have same names